 Inclusive and Accessible Learning and Working in a Post Covid World

-On Tuesday 19th July 2022 at 1pm BST, AbilityNet and the University of Greenwich will discuss how to create inclusive and accessible learning and working environments moving forward from the Covid-19 pandemic.
+On Tuesday 19th July 2022, AbilityNet and the University of Greenwich discussed how to create inclusive and accessible learning and working environments moving forward from the Covid-19 pandemic.

 Covid-19 has changed the way universities and public sector organisations work, and accessibility and inclusion of all staff is increasingly becoming a high-level topic.

-We have a great line up of speakers:
+The webinar included a great line up of speakers.

 University of Greenwich